You Are What You Eat: Red Algae Specimens Illustrate Odd Insights into Gut Health

 Royal Botanic Gardens Victoria, Herbarium Collections Manager, Pina Milne, was asked to provide the exhibition with specimens of the red alga Porphyra to act as a visual aid to accompany the feature, allowing visitors to see exactly what the algae targeted by the enzymes looks like.
 As specimens can only be out of collection for three months at a time, three different specimens will be used over the course of the exhibition.

-The 1.5 million plant specimens held in the National Herbarium of Victoria (some of which date back to 1770), offer a wealth of information that serves a wide range of purposes—the specimens are used by researchers all around the world for research, helping us to better understand biodiversity, to assist with identifying new species, and to track rare and threatened species to inform conservation practices.
+The plant specimens held in the National Herbarium of Victoria (some of which date back to the 1690s) offer a wealth of information that serves a wide range of purposes.
+They're used by researchers all around the world for research, helping us to better understand biodiversity, to assist with identifying new species, and to track rare and threatened species to inform conservation practices.
 The collections are an invaluable resource that can used to gather evidence of climate change, whilst also being a important source of work and inspiration for botanical artists.
 Moreover, the collections provide insight into family histories through the collection data attached to even the oldest specimens.
 The Herbarium specimen collection continues to be databased and digitised, an immense job involving a dedicated team, but those collections that have been processed can already be accessed via the Australasian Virtual Herbarium (avh.chah.org.au).
 This massive database of plant specimen information can be freely used by researchers and the public alike.

 Where: Melbourne Museum